RichardDooling/LegalPro/Chapter_12/Chapter_12.md

 Model Rule 1.5(a) applies the reasonableness standard to fees as well as expenses.

-Both ABA Formal Opinion 94-389 teaches that lawyers may not always rely on an initial contract bargain, especially if the lawyer did a poor job of explaining the fee up front.
+ABA Formal Opinion 94-389 teaches that lawyers may not always rely on an initial contract bargain, especially if the lawyer did a poor job of explaining the fee up front.
 However, the ABA Opinion also concludes that, even where liability is clear and some recovery is certain,